pyk595/tp/docs/DeveloperGuide.md

 ##### Aspect: How Recent Interaction feature data is handled

-* Alternative 1(current Implementation): ContactedInfo is an object that holds both `Description` and `RecentDate`.
+* Alternative 1 (current Implementation): `ContactedInfo` is an object that holds both `Description` and `RecentDate`.
     * Pros: Easy to handle, more cohesion.
 This method introduces more SLAP, thus making it easier to update and maintain code.
     * Cons: More checks are needed to ensure that inputs by user is valid.

-* Alternative 2: Description and Recent Date objects are seperated.
+* Alternative 2: `Description` and `RecentDate` objects are seperated.
     * Pros: Easy to implement.
     * Cons: More coupling.
 This method would make it harder to maintain and update code.
 This method does not take SLAP into account, making it harder to implement commands related to this feature.

 ## **Documentation, logging, testing, configuration, dev-ops**